-According to the Mayo Clinic, there are four herbal remedies that have shown positive results in clinical studies:
+According to the Mayo Clinic, four herbal remedies have shown positive results in clinical studies:

-The Mayo Clinic states that dihydroepiandrosterone (DHEA) has shown generally safe and positive results in humans when taken in low doses.
+Found naturally in some soy products and yams, dihydroepiandrosterone (DHEA) has shown safe and positive results in low doses.
+Notably, DHEA is also used to treat the symptoms of Alzheimer’s disease and can be used to help build muscular strength.
 The National Institutes of Health (NIH) site says DHEA is “possibly effective” for treating ED.

-The Mayo Clinic also says that L-arginine might improve ED by allowing for improved blood flow to the penis.
-However, it can cause mild side effects, such as cramping and nausea.
+L-arginine might treat ED by improving blood flow to the penis.
+However, it can also cause mild cramping and nausea.

-There has only been limited research into ginseng’s ability to help improve ED symptoms.
-But the Mayo Clinic notes that ginseng has shown some positive results in human studies.
-It appears “generally safe” when used short-term.
+Limited research has been conducted on ginseng’s ability to treat ED symptoms.
+However, the Mayo Clinic notes that ginseng has shown some positive results in human studies, appearing “generally safe” when used in the short term.